ryanmcgrath/twython/docs/usage/starting_out.rst

 The difference:

-- :ref:`OAuth 1 <oauth1>` is for user authenticated calls (tweeting, following people, sneding DMs, etc.)
+- :ref:`OAuth 1 <oauth1>` is for user authenticated calls (tweeting, following people, sending DMs, etc.)
 - :ref:`OAuth 2 <oauth2>` is for application authenticated calls (when you don't want to authenticate a user and make read-only calls to Twitter, i.e. searching, reading a public users timeline)

 .. _oauth1: